eyudinkov/eyudinkov/README.md

 # My hobbies

-Since childhood, I've like to draw and design digital products.
-When I studied at university I worked as a designer and created game concepts for different clients from around the world.
+When I am not writing code or writing about writing code, I enjoy traveling, detective movies and drawing.
+I also like hiking and open-air activities.
 I also like hiking and open-air activities.
 Sometimes I like to create electronic music and mixes.

 # My primary skils